What Is Phishing? Tips to Avoid Phishing Scams

 How to Prevent Phishing Scams

 • Don’t respond to a message unless you’re sure you recognize the sender and don’t see any of the warning signs listed above.
-It’s easy for scammers to make it look like emails come from legitimate institutions, but major email systems generally provide a way to identify the real sender and where your reply will be sent.
+It’s easy for scammers to make it look like emails come from legitimate institutions, but major email systems often provide a way to identify the real sender and where your reply will be sent.

 • If a request seems odd, unusual, or suspicious, it probably is.
 If it appears to be from someone you know, try contacting them by phone or another method to make sure they really sent the request.